BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 			<img class="henry" src="../img/story-05.png"></img>
 			<hr/>
 				<h4 style="text-align:center;">5</h4>
 			<p style="text-align: left;">Henry came to the intake meeting with his ES.
 He was very excited and eager to start.
-Together they completed some essential paper work and set up three regular weekly appointments.
-Then they were ready to go.</p>
+Together, they completed the essential paper-work and set up regular weekly appointments.
+They were ready to go!</p>
 			<p style="text-align: left; font-style: italic; font-size: 14px;"><a href="/documents/"><strong>Click Here</strong></a> for forms and documents to be completed.</p>
 		</div>